Table of Contents

 Are you a creative designer who wants to add more depth and interest to your compositions using Figma?
-In this case, you need to learn about its two blend modes!
+Although there are many Figma offline alternatives, there’s a unique feature that Figma provides.
+If you want to use Figma efficiently, you need to learn about its two blend modes!
 Pass-through mode allows you to directly edit the layers below the current one, while normal mode maintains the integrity of the layers and provides more control over the appearance of your design.

 But how does the pass-through blend mode compare to Figma’s normal blend mode?
 In this blog post, we will delve into the differences between these two blending modes, exploring the pros and cons of each and providing tips and tricks for using them in your designs.
 Whether you’re a seasoned designer or a newbie, this post has something for everyone.
 So let’s get started and discover the power of Figma’s pass-through blend mode!